onagano-rh/unbound-playbooks/README.md

 ================

 - limit: unbound group hierarchy
+  - unbound and bastion are hard coded
+  - proj1 etc. are free as long as this limit
 - limit: zero or single limit tag
 - design: bastion, not localhost
   - awx can't do sudo on tower host